sashahv/job-search/README.md

 The application implements JWT-based authentication and authorization to ensure that only authenticated users can access protected resources.
 Users can recover and change their passwords using the provided functionality.

 ### Company Management
-Every user can create a new company and add a hiring team to it.
+Every user can create a new company providing TaxID and add a hiring team to it.
 This allows companies to manage their job postings and applications using a dedicated team.

 ### Job Search and Application
 Users can find jobs by applying filters, view all available jobs, and apply for a chosen job by attaching their CV.